Nivelle offensive: Chemin des Dames

 The attack on the right flank of the Sixth Army, which faced north between Oulches and Missy, took place from Oulches to Soupir and had less success than the Fifth Army; the II Colonial Corps advanced for 0.5 mi in the first thirty minutes and was then stopped.
 The XX Corps attack from Vendresse to the Oise–Aisne Canal had more success, the 153rd Division on the right flank reached the Chemin des Dames south of Courtecon after a second attack, managing an advance of 1.25 mi.
 The VI Corps advanced on its west of the Oise–Aisne Canal with its right wing but the left wing was held up.
 On the northern flank which faced east near Laffaux, I Colonial Corps was able to penetrate only a few hundred yards into the defences of the Condé-Riegel (Condé Switch Line).
 To the east of Vauxaillon at the north end of the Sixth Army, Mont des Singes was captured with the help of British heavy artillery but then lost to a German counter-attack.
 The Sixth Army operations took c.
-3,500 prisoners but no break-through as achieved and at only one point had the German second position been reached.
+3,500 prisoners but no break-through was achieved and at only one point had the German second position been reached.

 On the second day Nivelle ordered the Fifth Army to attack north-eastwards to reinforce success, believing that the Germans intended to hold the ground in front of the Sixth Army.
 The Fifth Army was not able substantially to advance on 17 April but the Sixth Army, which had continued to attack overnight, forced a German withdrawal from the area of Braye–Condé–Laffaux to the Siegfriedstellung, which ran from Laffaux mill to the Chemin des Dames and joined the original defences at Courtecon.
 The German retirement was carried out urgently and many guns were left behind, along with "vast" stocks of munitions.
 The French infantry reached the new German positions with an advance of 4 mi.

 Nivelle ordered the Tenth Army forward between the Fifth and Sixth armies on 21 April and local operations were continued on the fronts of the Fourth and Fifth armies with little success.
 On 4 to 5 May Brimont was to be captured, which would have been of great tactical value to the French; the attack was postponed on the orders of the French government and was then cancelled.
 The Tenth Army captured the Californie plateau on the Chemin des Dames and the Sixth Army captured the Siegfriedstellung for 2.5 mi along the Chemin des Dames and advanced at the salient opposite Laffaux.
 By the end of 5 May the Sixth Army had reached the outskirts of Allemant and taken c.
 4,000 prisoners, by 10 May 28,500 prisoners and 187 guns had been taken by the French armies.